HannahTa/collaborative-note-taking-app/README.md

 - Parse the text before storing/displaying to avoid XSS and SQL injection
 - Keep the notes on a secure network connection

+# Additonal Questions

+## Could you provide a rough breakdown of the time spent on coding / research / learning
+I spent the first two hours learning and researching while building the frame work of the app.
+I then spent the remaining two hours implementing the features.

+_After the additonal two hours, I spent the 30 minutes focusing on the UI/grid to get the layout I was picturing.
+Then the next hour and 15 minutes was implmenting the editing functionality.
+Once the editing functionality was implemented and I was happy, I spend the remaining time improving the UI._

+## What was the hardest aspect of this challenge?
+The hardest aspect for me was working with a websocket which would only echoed back the messages which I sent it.
+I spent some time trying to workout how I would inform the users what time of message is being sent and to do different actions based on the message type.

+_Within the two hours, remembering to update the function paramters and field names kept causing issues and I had to remember to step thought the code and check if everything is correct_

+## What was the easiest aspect of this challenge?
+Building the components and using Vuex.
+Being able to map only functions I needed for each component and changing the states made building the app easier.

+_Using CSS grid made creating the layout of the app easy and flexiable_

 ---

 Hannah Petherick